-The practical side of Physical Education and improving your personal fitness.
+You may be interested in this Elective if you enjoy: The practical side of Physical Education and improving your personal fitness.
+OR wish to pursue these subjects in the Senior Years: Physical Education

-Physical Education

-Major Focus - Designing Training Programs to improve Personal Fitness
+Major Focus - Designing Training Programs to improve Personal Fitness (Code: PEFT10)

 Theory lessons will focus on fitness components and testing as well as training methods and principles.
 Students will examine training program design and relevant safety considerations as well as the major body systems involved during exercise.
 Students will thoroughly assess their personal fitness and use the results to devise a personal training program aimed at improving areas of weakness.
 This program will then be completed during class time over approximately 6 weeks and at its conclusion, fitness levels will be reassessed and conclusions drawn regarding the effectiveness of the training program.